mshick/hacker-news-stylized/README.md

 Hacker News Stylized
 ====================

 A Safari & Chrome extension to give Hacker News a little more style.
+Just better styles, no functionality added or removed.

 ##Installation